hakikat011/neural-net-car/README.md

 # Self-driving-car

-**Project Description: Self-Driving Car Training Using In-Browser Neural Networks on GitHub**
+**Project Description: Self-Driving Car Training Using In-Browser Neural Networks on GitHub(inspired from  Dr. Radu Mariescu-Istodo)**

 Welcome to a groundbreaking open-source project hosted on GitHub that pioneers the advancement of self-driving car technology through the utilization of in-browser neural networks.
 This project represents a convergence of cutting-edge machine learning, web development, and autonomous vehicle research, all aimed at democratizing the development of intelligent transportation systems.